Lisa-NJ/linux-nginx-php-fpm-vue/perlNote.md

     # 列表参数
     PrintList($a, @b);
     ```
+    @ARGV contains the command-line arguments provided to the program outside of all functions.
+Perl's array operations (including shift and pop) operate on @ARGV implicitly outside of functions.

+10. Void, Scalar and List Context (Amount context) 子程序调用上下文
+	- how many items you expect an operation to produce

 10. regexp: matching expressions + metacharacters + wildcards + character classes + flags + subexpressions
 	 + replacing
 	=~